***SECRET (pt 2)***

 'He's decent, Dad.
 I didn't sleep with him in case that's bothering you.'

 'It's not,' he lied, for it flitted momentarily in his meantime, muddled mind.
-'So, are you going to tell me what it w
+'So, are you going to tell me what it was all about?'

 'You really don't wanna know.'